Originating motion in support of an application to modify or remove a restrictive covenant

 While the schedules of parties may have been removed from the attached examples, such a schedule is ordinarily not added until after the first return of the application, for the identity of the Defendants is not likely to be known until that time.

 The Court will also want an application form completed.

 A helpful Guide for Practitioners has also been prepared by the Supreme Court.
 This provides a checklist for applications and some draft precedents.
-This version has been updated by the Court in December 2016, but to be prudent, download the latest version from the Supreme Court website.
+This version was updated by the Court in December 2016, but to be prudent, download the latest version from the Supreme Court website.
 As at March 2018, it is understood that a review is presently underway.

 Affidavit in support of and in opposition to an application to remove a single dwelling covenant

 Current practice is to include an affidavit from the Plaintiff setting out the intended use and development for the property.
 If the land is to be sold, that should be disclosed and the Court given a realistic understanding as to how the land might be used or developed.
 An example of a Plaintiff’s affidavit can be found here.
 Traditionally, solicitors would give this information to the Court on instructions, but the emerging best practice is to hear from the applicant directly.